deemoren/cardano_decentralization/README.md

 ## Cardano Decentralization Website

 This website is developed based on Node.js.
 This website is just a visualization tool.

-Because the website relays on the data in my server, please visit it from : https://www.jialiang.info (hopefully this website can be visit before 13 Oct 2021 unless I get a fund or donation to support my server fee)
+Because the website relays on the data in my server, please visit it from : https://www.jialiang.info

+Hopefully this website can be viewed before 13 Oct 2021.
+Unless I get a fund or donation to support my server fee, I will have to stop it after 13 Oct.